pcfreak30/skyd/doc/api/index.html.md

 this is a comma separated list of addresses that are to be appended to or removed from the blacklist.
 If the action is `append` or `remove` this field is required.

+While only the hostname or IP address is blacklisted, a port is still required in order for the address to be valid.
+If the port is not known then `:1` can be used.

 ### Response
 standard success or error response.
 See [standard